Search

 Simple:

-Go just one step beyond mnemonic examples.
+Go just one step beyond simplistic and generic mnemonic examples.

 Learn to assign your own based on simple and fun associations that are already in your mind.